Healthdirect Free Australian health advice you can count on.

 Medicines for a sore throat

-Pain relief medicines can ease the symptoms of a sore throat.
+Pain relief medicine may help ease the symptoms of a sore throat.

-If the sore throat is caused by bacteria, you may benefit from antibiotics.
+If your sore throat is caused by bacteria, your doctor may prescribe antibiotics.

 Can a sore throat be prevented?

-Sore throats are very common and can't always be prevented.
-You can help prevent sore throats by doing your best to stay healthy, including:
+Sore throats are common and can't always be prevented.
+You can lower your chances of getting one.
+Here are some ways to help prevent a sore throat:

-• covering your nose and mouth when sneezing or coughing
+• Teach your children to cover their nose and mouth when they sneeze or cough.

-• not sharing eating utensils, food or drinks
+• Don't share eating utensils, food or drinks with others.

 Resources and support